wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 ### `Filtered`

 Returns a collection of stored values as determined by a `filter`.
 The `filter` limits results by applying an expression against event fields.
-Filter expressions are explained in detail in the [Filter expressions](xref:sdsFilterExpressions) section.
+For more information about filter expressions, see [Filter expressions](xref:sdsFilterExpressions).

 **Request**